TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

    single: stack viewer

 Debugger (toggle)
-   When activated, code entered in the Shell or run from an Editor will run under the debugger.
+   When activated, code entered in the Shell or run kutoka an Editor will run under the debugger.
 In the Editor, breakpoints can be set with the context menu.
 This feature is still incomplete and somewhat experimental.